 27. Sharp J-SH04 – first to discover the consumer love affair with the camera phone (2000)

 The Sharp J-SH04 was the world’s first cellular mobile phone to fully integrate a camera with the mobile’s telephone function, allowing the resulting picture to be sent over the mobile network.
 This allowed a consumer to share what they were seeing with a friend (you see what I see).
 This picture messaging was termed Sha-Mail based on the Japanese word for a photograph – Shashin.

 Sharp J-SH04 the world’s first fully integrated camera phone (Sha-Mail)

 The reason for the popularity of the Sharp J-SH04 and J-SH05, in spite of the poor picture resolution, was the innovation of integrating it with mobile’s messaging (sha mail) together with a user interface that made visual shared experiences with friends and family some distance away exceptionally easy.

 Claims have been made for the Samsung SCH-V200 as the world’s first integrated camera phone (June 2000 versus November 2000) but it was only half-integrated.
 The camera had no relationship with the mobile telephone other than sharing the same housing and battery.
 The “tele” in telephone requires that information generated at one end can be reproduced at the far end of a network.
 The Samsung SCH-V200 could not do this.
 The pictures had to be extracted by wire to a local PC.
 It was therefore not a “camera phone” in the modern accepted use of the term.
-Simply attaching a poor quality camera to a mobile phone did not spark consumer interest.
-It was the beginning and the end of the half integrated camera phone.
+The “phone” element was missing in the camera phone functionality.

 There were two versions of the Sharp camera phone put on the market at exactly the same time, the J-SH04 and J-SH04s.
 The difference concerns an information service called “Station” that pushed local news and weather forecasts to the mobile.
 Some local telephone exchanges could not support this information services and phones sold in these areas had this function disabled and were called the J-SH04s.
 The hardware including the camera function was identical to the J-SH04.
 The phone came in three colours: white, silver and blue.